Beyond Unicorns: Why the Future of Tech in Emerging Markets May Lie in Startups + SMEs

 “Are startups alone capable of solving deep-rooted, structural problems?”

 That’s the million-dollar question Wassl poses in a recent LinkedIn post that challenges the prevailing obsession with startups in emerging markets.
-Rather than romanticizing the unicorn dream, the post dares to explore whether hybrid models—those that pair the innovation of startups with the stability of SMEs—might offer a more grounded path forward for the MENA region and other similar ecosystems.
+Rather than romanticizing the unicorn dream, the post dares to explore whether hybrid startup SME model—those that pair the innovation of startups with the stability of SMEs—might offer a more grounded path forward for the MENA region and other similar ecosystems.

 Background & Context